 I have to give a huge credit to all of my teachers from grade school through college.
 Even when I was struggling, they continued to motivate me to work hard and accomplish whatever I wanted in life.
 They knew I always wanted to be a television meteorologist and because of them, I'm living the dream.
-My broadcast meteorologist mentors have also played a huge role in my success, especially fellow Valpo alumna Ginger Zee.
-Whether it is career advice or how to compete in a dance competition, she's been there for me every step of the way.
+My broadcast meteorologist mentors have also played a huge role in my success, especially the late Rich Apuzzo.
+I would not be where I am today without his advice and support during the beginning of my career.

 What is a little known fact about you?

 I am an accomplished singer and actress!
 I have performed our National Anthem more than 100 times for professional and collegiate sports as well as non-profit and community events.
 In 2013, I played one of my favorite roles as Rizzo in "Grease" for a local theater production in Florida.
 I also love to dance and have competed in two local Dancing with the Stars competitions, taking first place in 2016 with a Foxtrot routine.